parallelchain-io/pchain-runtime/README.md

 - Write: write value for a key in storage

 Wasm Execution Gas Cost.
 The cost of executing a WASM contract.

-When gas consumption is finalized for receipt creation, the write cost in Storage Cost is not counted if the transaction fails.

 Execution of WASM contract can be exited earlier even if Wasm Execution Gas does not reach the gas limit.
 It is because runtime will reduce the available gas by Non-Wasm execution gas cost (Blockchain Cost, Storage Cost) which is incurred during the execution.